 Why not try my review of “Woman In The Mist” by Farley Mowat, which tells the incredible story of Dian Fossey trying to save the Mountain Gorillas.
 Reading this book was a huge inspiration to me, and really opened my eyes to issues surrounding conservation.

-Also, stay-up-to-date on my posts by following me on all the usual social media (links can be found in the footer).
+Also, stay-up-to-date on my posts by following me on all the usual social media.

 Keep your eyes peeled like a banana for all my exciting upcoming adventures and endless shenanigans!